Rainbow Rangers

+Plot

-PlotRainbow Rangers takes place in the magical land of Kaleidoscopia and focuses on the adventures of seven 9-year-old girls—Rosie Redd, Mandarin Orange, Anna Banana, Pepper Mintz, Bonnie Blueberry, Indigo Allfruit, and Lavender LaViolette—who are all represented by the colors of the rainbow.
-Each use their own powers to help protect the citizens of their land, clean the planet, and make the world a better place.
+Rainbow Rangers takes place in the magical land of Kaleidoscopia and focuses on the adventures of seven 9-year-old girls—Rosie Redd, Mandarin Orange, Anna Banana, Pepper Mintz, Bonnie Blueberry, Indigo Allfruit, and Lavender LaViolette—who are all represented by the colors of the rainbow.
+Each use their own powers to help protect the citizens of their land, clean the planet, and make the world a better place while also contending with the Praxton family.

 Each episode begins with a problem with nature seen on Earth.
 A rainbow is sent to Kaleidoscopia and Kalia calls all seven rangers and Floof to her.
-After they are shown the nature problem, Kalia chooses the three ideal rangers for the mission, Floof always joins the three on their scooters.
+After they are shown the nature problem, Kalia chooses the three ideal rangers for the mission, Floof mostly joins the three on their scooters.
 When the mission is completed, the three rangers return to Kaleidoscopia on their scooters.